Luphen1/Data-Scientist-Portfolio-Project-/README.md

 ### Limitation
 - Column with headers employment type,experience level and  company size context won't give a concise analysis,I had to transform  the headers to make it  a readable context in which enhances analysis report for visualization

+### Recommendations

+1. Prioritize hiring skilled data engineers for robust analytics infrastructure.

+2. Explore opportunities in the U.S. for higher average salaries across experience levels

+3. Invest in expertise development, especially in roles labeled as "Expert."

+4. Evaluate opportunities in Illinois, known for its high average salaries.

+5. Focus recruitment efforts on data scientist roles due to their rapid growth and high compensation.

+6. Recognize senior-level contributions with competitive salaries and advancement opportunities.

+7. Offer competitive compensation for full-time machine learning positions

+8. Clarify remote job criteria to avoid confusion in descriptions and compensation.

+9. Assess the impact of remote work on salary structures and adjust policies accordingly.